Star Wars: Shadows of the Empire: Video game

-The PC version has full-motion cinematic cutscenes with sound effects and voices, while the N64 version utilizes artwork with text at the bottom of the screen.
+The PC version has full-motion cinematic cutscenes with sound effects and voices, while the N64 version utilizes artwork with subtitles at the bottom of the screen due to technical limitations.

 Soundtrack

 Lucasfilm commissioned Varèse Sarabande Records to publish a score.
 Producer Robert Townson selected Joel McNeely to compose it; both had produced music for The Young Indiana Jones Chronicles.
 The soundtrack was performed by the Royal Scottish National Orchestra and Chorus.
 Themes from the movies can be heard in tracks one (the main theme from Star Wars and "Carbon Freeze") and eight ("The Imperial March" and "The Force Theme").
 The tenth track also contains credited appearances of "The Imperial March".
 Portions of the soundtrack are featured in the video game.

 The liner notes give plot summaries for each track's corresponding section of the novel.
 McNeely wrote, "Unlike with film music, I have been allowed to let my imagination run free with the images, characters and events from this story.
 I have also had the luxury to loiter as long as I like with a character or scene.
 Every passage represents some person, place or event in this story."
 Ben Burtt wrote a poem for the liner notes, about an ancient battle on Coruscant, which McNeely used in some compositions.
 In the lyrics, Burtt made references to the Droids series he was involved in writing.

 The disc also includes an interactive track for personal computers, containing concept art and additional information about the project.
 The multimedia track includes an overview of the Shadows of the Empire project; a creative team gallery; information about McNeely, the orchestra, and the efforts to put together a soundtrack for the novel; and information about the book, the game, the comic series, and the toys based on the characters.